ishaqBBC/blog/blog/content/blog/2025-04-11-aws-88-s3-buckets-web-hosting.md

 [Amazon S3 (Simple Storage Service)](https://magicishaqblog.netlify.app/2025-03-21-aws-85-Amazon-s3-hands-on/) can be used to host static websites like portfolios or landing pages.
 All you need are your files (like HTML and images), a correctly configured S3 bucket, and public read access.
 Once everything's set up, your website is live and accessible from a special S3 URL.
 Just make sure you allow public access, or visitors will get a “403 Forbidden” error.

 ## Amazon S3
 Amazon S3 is a cloud-based storage service by AWS (Amazon Web Services).
 You can think of it like a digital locker where you can store files.
-But here’s the cool part—it can also host static websites.
+But here’s the cool part  it can also host static websites.

-Static websites are websites made up of fixed content—like HTML, CSS, JavaScript, and images—without any server-side processing.
+Static websites are websites made up of fixed content  like HTML, CSS, JavaScript, and images  without any server-side processing.

 ### How S3 Works
 To use S3 for a website, here’s what happens:

 - Create an S3 bucket
-This is your main storage container—think of it like a folder.
+This is your main storage container  think of it like a folder.

 - Upload your website files
 These could be .html files, images, CSS, and so on.